 I HAVE MORE QUESTIONS FOR YOU!
 WHAT SHOULD I DO?

 No problem!
-Feel free to e-mail us and our Submissions Dept or Festival Director Mike McNamara will get right back to you.
+Feel free to e-mail us and our Submissions Dept or Executive Director Amy Guth (firstname.lastname@example.org), and we'll get right back to you as soon as possible.